MAES Course South Africa 2018 – Fully Booked!

 “I am NDT- Bobath trained and was looking for a course to ‘fill in the gaps’ that NDT doesn’t cover and to enable me to better treat the most complex children on my caseload; this course did this brilliantly.
 The course was excellent and I would highly recommend it to any therapist who is committed to developing their practice to the highest level.

-Rebecca Davis, Senior Paediatric Physiotherapist, London, UK
+Davis, Senior Physiotherapist, NDT-Bobath Therapist, London, UK

 “The MAES Therapy Course hugely influenced my understanding and approach to Cerebral Palsy; a complete turnaround to that which I have learnt in the past.
 I am better at understanding this approach and am also getting to applying the principals into practice.